wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 *  Then enter the ASIN in the ASIN field.
 *  Save or Publish the post.

-= To Add a New Product Post, you have 3 options: =
+= To Add a New Product Post, you have 4 options: =
 * You can add a new post the regular way (Post / Add New / fill out the items /Publish), and them add the product as outlined above
-* You can use the Quick Add Product Feature (called Amazon PIP in the Amazon PIP menu).
+* You can use the Quick Add Product Feature (called New Amazon Post in the Amazon Product menu).
 This is the fastest method for adding a quick product with minimum text.
-This Method will create a New Post in the selected categories.
+This Method will create a New Post in the selected categories with the select post type.
-* You can add a Product via Shortcode to an existing Page/Post.
+* You can add a Product via Shortcode to an existing Page/Post or Custom Post Type.
+* You can add products to the sidebar widgets using the shortcode method.

 = To Add a product Via Shortcode: =
-* In the Content editor, add **[AMAZONPRODUCT=XXXXXXXXXX]** where XXXXXXXXXX is the Amazon ASIN/ISBN10 number.
+* In the Content editor, add **[AMAZONPRODUCTS asin="XXXXXXXXXX"]** where XXXXXXXXXX is the Amazon ASIN/ISBN10 number.
+* To add many products at a time, Separate the ASINs with a comma, like so (up to 10 per shortcode): **[AMAZONPRODUCTS asin="XXXXXXXXXX,XXXXXXXXXX,XXXXXXXXXX,XXXXXXXXXX"]**
 * Update the Page/Post.
 You can add as many products this way as you like.
-Just keep in mind that there is a call made to the Amazon API for each product added, so addin too many products could cause a noticable increase in page loading time.
+Just keep in mind that there is a call made to the Amazon API for each shortcode added, so adding too separate shortcodes many could cause a noticable increase in page loading time.
-* Some settings in the individual page/post options will affect the shortcodes - you can use the 'open in new window,
+* Some settings in the individual page/post options will affect the shortcodes

 == Frequently Asked Questions ==
-See the Installation Page for deatils on setting up the Products.
+See the Installation Page for details on setting up the Products.
+There is a dynamic FAQs feed in the plugin that will allow for adding new FAQs as they come up.
-A more detailed FAQ will come as questions arise.
+More detailed FAQs will come as questions/solutions arise.

 = MY PROCUCTS DO NOT DISPLAY!
 What is wrong? =
 * It could be several things.
-The FIRST thing to check is the AMAZON Public and Private/Secret Keys in the options page.
+The FIRST thing to check is the AMAZON Access Key ID and Secret Access Key in the options page.
 If they are blank, you need to sign up for your own from amazon.
 You can sign up here http://aws-portal.amazon.com/gp/aws/developer/account/index.html to get your own.
-Without it, your products will be subject to the limits of the built in API Keys - which are limited to the number of calls per hour.
-Once that limit is reached, no more products will be displayed until it resets.
-Amazon changed this on 10/15/2010, so if it worked before and is not working now, that should be your first course of action.
+Without it, your products will display.
+* Also check to make sure you are using Product Advertising Keys.
+There are many different prodcts from Amazon that require API keys - and this one needs the Product Advertising API Keys specifically.
 * Another common cause, is the method of the api call.
 By default, it is set to use "file_get_contents", but since some servers do not allow this method you may need to use the older CURL method.
 Change this in the options page and then check to see if the problem is resolved.

 = My Products only display a blank image and a "()" for the title - what is wrong? =